Kansas City Royals

 How we help

 Together, we cover all the bases to keep the boys in blue healthy, on and off the field.
-We also keep fans healthy, staffing the first-aid stations during home games at The K. And we play a role in the ball club's health awareness days, highlighting important topics like cancer awareness and stroke prevention.
+We also keep fans healthy, staffing the first-aid stations during home games at The K. And we support many of the ball club's health awareness days, with health system physicians and experts educating Royals fans on important topics like cancer awareness and stroke prevention.

 When pitcher Josh Bortka began experiencing pain in his elbow and arm, he turned to the sports medicine experts at The University of Kansas Health System to treat his symptoms.